 Award: $5000 First Prize/$3000 Second Prize/$2000 Third Prize.
 Competition is open to organists born not earlier than January 1, 1981.
 The application deadline for the Kansas round is Feb.15, 2015.
 For more information: www.organcompetition.ru

 The competitions below are closed to new entries/submissions or are inactive.

 2016 AGO/MARILYN MASON AWARD IN ORGAN COMPOSITION

 2016 AGO/ECS PUBLISHING AWARD IN CHORAL COMPOSITION

-The AGO Regional Competitions for Young Organists was last held in 2013.
+The AGO Regional Competitions for Young Organists were last held in 2013.
 Rules and application for the 2015 cycle will appear in late spring in THE AMERICAN ORGANIST.
 Prizes: Chapter level varies.
 Regional: First place – $1,000; Second – $500.
 Additional information may be requested from National Headquarters by email, fax, mail or telephone.

 The AGO/Quimby Regional Competitions for Young Organists are made possible by a generous grant from Michael Quimby, President, Quimby Pipe Organs, Inc.